Kruskal's Algorithm and Minimum Spanning Tree

 In the above problem, we know the cost to build a well inside each house.
 We also the cost for piping water in between any two house.

 We can think of houses as vertices and represent the water connection between them.
 The weight of the edges will denote the cost to laying pipes between the two nodes.
 So, graph will be a perfect data structure to represent the whole housing community network.
 But how do we denote the cost of the constructing well inside a house ?
 It is not very common to have weights for vertices and doing so will only add complexities.
 Instead we will do something different.
-We will add a dummy node and have edge from this dummy node to all other nodes and the edge weights will represent the cost of constricting well in the nodes (houses).
+We will add a dummy node and have edge from this dummy node to all other nodes and the edge weights will represent the cost of constructing well in the nodes (houses).
 This is a very POWERFUL technique which will often come handy in simplifying some complex graph problems.

 After reading the problem statement, the problem may look like a shortest path problem since it asks us to calculate the minimum total cost.
 So you might be thinking of using Dijkstra's Algorithm.
 But once you start thinking deeper, you realize trying to use Dijkstra's Shortest Path Algorithm only makes it complicated and does not lead to a solution.
 Dijkstra's algorithm will require us to treating the dummy node as the source (since we would need to construct well in at least one house) and then computing shortest path from the source to all other nodes (houses).
 But this would not give you the overall minimum cost to supply water to all houses.
 Why?
 Look at below graph:

-2 / /3 \ 3
+5 A--B 2 / /3 \ 3 Dummy----- C 9

 Cost to construct wells in house A, B and C are 2, 3 and 9 respectively.
 And laying pipes between A and B costs 5, between B and C costs 3.
 Cost to lay pipes between other houses (example: A to C)are not mentioned, so can be assumed INFINITY.